 Aldi Baker’s Corner All Purpose Flour E. coli Outbreak

-Marler Clark is investigation the Aldi Baker’s Corner All Purpose Flour E. coli Outbreak.
+Marler Clark is investigating the Aldi Baker’s Corner All Purpose Flour E. coli Outbreak.

-Illnesses started on dates ranging from December 11, 2018 to April 18, 2019.
-Ill people range in age from 7 to 86 years, with a median age of 23.
-Sixty-five percent of ill people are female.
-Of 17 people with information available, 3 have been hospitalized.
+Illnesses started on dates ranging from December 11, 2018 to May 21, 2019.
+Ill people range in age from 7 to 86 years, with a median age of 24.
+Seventy-one percent of ill people are female.
+Of 20 people with information available, 3 have been hospitalized.
 No deaths have been reported

 Illnesses might not yet be reported due to the time it takes between when a person becomes ill with E. coli and when the illness is reported.
 This takes an average of two to three weeks.